My Review Of Mountain Beam, A Fairbanks, Alaska WISP

 Latency to the west coast of the lower 48 is typically around 60-80 milliseconds, pretty consistently.
 East coast can easily exceed 120 milliseconds and sometimes suffers bad throughput due to poor upstream carrier peering.
 (To be clear, these things are entirely outside of the control of the local provider, though.)

 I monitor latency to Mountain Beam’s router at a resolution of 5 seconds.
 Even over a week’s time, local latency rarely spikes that high.
+This graph shows typical latency before my traffic leaves the state of Alaska.

 As for packet loss, wireless networks are inherently lossy and some packets will get dropped.
 This doesn’t usually affect anything.
 Mountain Beam’s packet loss is well within the range of acceptable levels.